Six Months Gone: 1969 Ford LTD Country Squire – NOW $4,500

 Ford’s iconic Country Squire station wagon entered its seventh generation as part of a complete redesign of Ford’s full-size lineup for the 1969 model year.
 That year, Ford elected to consolidate its branding, consequently, Country Squires were now branded as top-trim LTDs slotted above the Galaxie-based Country Sedan and the Custom 500-based Ranch Wagon.
 In addition to gaining a two-inch longer wheelbase, The “Magic Doorgate” tailgate was updated to a 3-way design: it could now swing down like a tailgate or swing out with the window down or up (the latter was previously not possible).
 As part of the LTD line, the Country Squire wore similar interior trim; Country Squires wore the same bodywork from the windshield forward as their LTD sedan counterparts.

 The 1969 and 1970 models with their distinctive hidden headlight grille and typical big-block powerplants are seeing growth in popularity with prices starting to reflect that fact.
-A prime example is this 1969 Country Squire originally listed in January 2021 in Milford, Michigan where the current caretaker asked $7,500 firm what appears to be a solid running example.
+A prime example is this 1969 Country Squire originally listed in January 2021 and now relisted again here on Craigslist in Milford, Michigan where the current caretaker asked $7,500 firm on what appears to be a solid running example.
 Comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their Country Squire priced $2,200 less than this guide’s #4 “Fair” (Daily Driver) estimate of $9,700.
 A somewhat more accurate barometer is the Collector Car Market Review Online Tool where the asking price falls between this guide’s #4 “Fair” estimate of only $4,650 and its #3 “Good” appraisal of $10,000.

 In yet another example of a commercial that would never make it off the drawing board today, here’s an example of Ford’s “Wagon Wife” ad campaign for the Country Squire for 1970: